LPG vs Natural Gas – Difference Between LPG and Natural Gas – Is LPG Natural Gas

 Please read more for all of the details about the differences between LPG and natural gas…

-Difference Between LPG & Natural Gas Properties (Propane vs Methane)
+Difference Between LPG vs Natural Gas Properties (Propane vs Methane)

 The difference between LPG vs natural gas is easiest to see in their physical properties.
 LPG has a higher energy content than natural gas (93.2MJ/m3 vs 38.7MJ/m3) has LPG with a higher energy content.
 LPG is more dense than natural gas, at a specific gravity of 1.5219:1 vs 0.5537:1, amongst other differences shown below.

 Energy Content: MJ/m3